Loading chat...

 -

-Expands the definition of "prescribed burning" to explicitly include burning for site preparation, hazard fuel reduction, understory control, wildlife habitat improvement, natural regeneration, longleaf pine ecosystem maintenance, and timber stand improvement
+Prescribed burning is explicitly defined as controlled fire application for silviculture purposes, including site preparation, hazard fuel reduction, understory control, wildlife habitat improvement, natural regeneration, longleaf pine ecosystem maintenance, and timber stand improvement.

 -

-Adds a new definition of "silviculture" as the science of managing forest establishment, growth, health, and quality through harvesting, planting, thinning, and burning
+A new definition of "silviculture" is added, encompassing the science of managing forest establishment, growth, composition, health, and quality through harvesting, planting, thinning, and burning.

 -

-Declares prescribed burning to be in the public interest, not a public or private nuisance, and a property right of the landowner
+Prescribed burning is declared to be in the public interest, a property right of the landowner, and not a public or private nuisance when conducted properly.

 -

-Requires prescribed burns be supervised by an individual with prescribed burning experience or training who must remain on site until the fire is adequately confined
+Burns must be supervised by an individual with prescribed burning experience or training who remains on site until the fire is adequately confined.

 Legislative Description